JustFiesta/ansible-courses/t1/README.md

 Here are my notes about non-regular ansible usaged.
 More enterprise oriented.

+Each folder contains README with examples on given topic.
+It serves as entrypoint to deep dive into given topic.

 In this README I placed the more generic informations for Ansible usage.

-For more specific information check the folders in `t1/`.

 ## Dry running with diff